 - Advised a university in negotiations about the provision of specialist training courses in an overseas location, including drafting contracts to meet the requirements of two very different jurisdictions.

-- Regularly defends claims brought against employers.
+- Regularly advises employers about conduct and performance issues and defends claims brought against employers.
 For example:

 - Succeeded in Fair Work Commission on application to strike out unfair dismissal claim against an international IT sector client for want of jurisdiction;